 Functions of DMW

-The Department of Migrant Workers will absorb all the powers, functions and mandate of the POEA.
+The Department of Migrant Workers will absorb all the powers, functions, and mandates of the POEA.
 After a transition period of two years, the POEA will cease to operate.

 The Blas F. Ople Building, where the POEA resides, will also be the office of the new DMW